Catherine22/Frontend-Development/README.md

 ### Nuxt.js Deployment

-Deploy Nuxt.js web app in two different ways depending on what model you are using.
-Static Generated Deployment (Pre-rendered) and Single Page Application Deployment (SPA) are basically the same as the way you deploy a typical vue.js web app.
+Deploy the Nuxt.js web app in two different ways depending on what model you are using.
+Static Generated Deployment (Pre-rendered) and Single Page Application Deployment (SPA) is the same way you deploy a typical vue.js web app.

 Server-Side Rendered Deployment (Universal SSR) is a bit different.